UC-MACSS/persp-model_W17/students/Lim_ChengYee/PS7/ps7-resample-nonlinear.md

 We then affirm the use of non-linear techniques with a 10-fold cross validation on the number of polynomial.
 From the results of the 10-fold cross validation, it appears that 10-fold CV MSE is minimized with a fourth ordered polynomial.
 However, higher order polynomials are often harder to interpret and MSE is only reduced by 7% from first order polynomial to fourth order polynomial.
 Thus, we choose to retain the ease in interpreting our results with a log(`Expend`) model.

-**Summary of Findings**
-From the results of the log(`Expend`) model, a one percent increase in instructional expenditure per student corresponds with with a 7.482 increase in out-of-state tuition.

 ``` r
 college_kfold <- crossv_kfold(college, k = 10)
 cv_error_fold10 <- vector("numeric", 7)